DanielSpeir/Rust/README.md

   });
 });
 ```
-In this case, both functions produce the same array; however, `get_defined_vars()` can produce undesirable results if there are more variables being defined within the Response Method Scope than you want exposed to the view. `compact()` is the safest choice for the job.
+In this case, both functions produce the same array; however, `get_defined_vars()` can produce undesirable results if there are more variables being defined within the Response Method Scope than you want exposed to the view. `compact()` is usually the safest choice for the job.

 ----
 ### Helpers
 Helpers are public methods just like Utility Methods, but are not limited to any scope.
-Helpers can be used at any point or scope of the routing build.
+Helpers can be used at any point or within any scope of the routing build.

 * `isAjax()`
 * `liveRoute()`